Updated April 25, 2023

 - Feedback and development of job title

-For a quick understanding of this process let me explain it this way- The process starts by reviewing the work done by a junior employee.
-Managers or supervisor review the work done by the employee in past year or month (depending upon the session) and measure that on multiple parameters that define how useful that employee is for the company and how/what is her or she doing for past one year to contribute in the growth of an organization.
-Performance observation is majorly done by the immediate manager or supervisor.
+For a quick understanding of this process, let me explain it this way- The process starts by reviewing the work done by a junior employee.
+Managers or supervisors review the work done by the employee in the past year or month (depending upon the session) and measure that on multiple parameters that define how useful that employee is for the company and how/what is she or she doing for the past one year to contribute in the growth of an organization.
+The immediate manager or supervisor majorly does performance observation.

-Next comes as a development of performance objective which indicates how an individual’s goals and daily efforts can be directly linked to the primary objectives of a company.
+Next comes the development of a performance objective which indicates how an individual’s goals and daily efforts can be directly linked to the primary objectives of a company.
 This step is to ensure their (both organizational and individual goals) are aligned properly.
-This step is about developing organizational strategies, criteria, mission, and vision as well as to ensure every performance management software is effective.
+This step is about developing organizational strategies, criteria, mission, and vision and ensuring every performance management software is effective.

-Conclusive step outlines the steps required to develop the job responsibilities and skills of the employees.
-Management often decides to develop new training programmes as well as policies for the betterment of the company.
+The conclusive step outlines the steps required to develop the job responsibilities and skills of the employees.
+Management often decides to develop new training programs as well as policies for the betterment of the company.

 Management guru Kent D Miller believes, “Organizations must think in terms of total rewards and not just financial rewards if they are to enhance employee involvement, commitment, job satisfaction—and performance.”

 Performance management software is an ongoing process.
-It is repetitive, consistent and proved to be very beneficial tools for the organization as well as for the employees.
-When they monitor how they work and how beneficial their steps are in the growth of an organization, they become more inspired as well dedicated towards their production.
-However, many organizations today don’t believe to appraise an employee on the basis of statistical values and numbers.
+Repetitive and consistent usage has proven to be a beneficial tool for both the organization and employees.
+When they monitor how they work and how beneficial their steps are in the growth of an organization, they become more inspired and dedicated to their production.
+However, many organizations today don’t believe in appraising an employee based on statistical values and numbers.
 An unnecessary parameter may affect their overall score.
-A good thing about this process is two levels of an organization share their views with each other.
+A good thing about this process is two levels of an organization share their views.

-Along with letting the employees know how they are working, it is also important for the management to know how their employees feel about their work that’s why quick activities such as employee engagement surveys, one-on-one sessions, and team feedbacks are equally significant and should be a part of annual performance management software.
-This way both employees and employer will get to know about their area of improvement and undoubtedly, these activities will take their professional bond to the next level.
+Along with letting the employees know how they are working, it is also important for the management to know how their employees feel about their work.
+That’s why quick activities such as employee engagement surveys, one-on-one sessions, and team feedback are equally significant and should be a part of annual performance management software.
+These activities foster professional growth, improving employees’ and employers’ areas of development and strengthening their bond.